FrederikTobner/JANUS/book/src/chapter-03-boot-process/booting-up.md

 > **New to LLDB?
 Don't panic.**
 >
 > Yes, it's a command-line debugger.
-No, you don't need to memorize 47 arcane incantations.
-If you've used VS Code's debugger or CLion's, you already know the concepts—breakpoints, stepping, inspecting variables.
-LLDB just does it via text instead of clicking pretty buttons.
-Think of it as your GUI debugger's grumpy but efficient terminal-dwelling cousin.
+If you've used a debugger in an IDE you already know the concepts—breakpoints, stepping, inspecting variables.
+> LLDB just does it via text instead of clicking some buttons.
+Think of it as your GUI debugger's grumpy but efficient terminal-dwelling relative.
 >
 > Another key difference also comes from using QEMU: we need to debug *remotely* over a network connection to QEMU's virtual CPU.
 >
-> **Kernel debugging quirks you need to know:**
->
-> - **Registers are your best friends now.** Variables?
+> Additionally when debuggin our kernel the values in our CPU registers will become important.
+Variables?
 Sure, they exist.
-But when debugging at this level, you'll spend more time looking at `$rdi` (first function argument) and `$rsi` (second argument) than at named variables.
-The x86-64 calling convention puts the first 6 arguments in RDI, RSI, RDX, RCX, R8, R9.
-Your kernel lives in these registers before it lives anywhere else.
+But when debugging at this level, you'll spend a lot of time looking at registers directly, rater than at named variables.
+Especially when we are debugging assembly this will become vital.
-> - **No printf debugging.** Seriously.
-You have no console output yet.
-Want to check if a value is 0x36d76289?
-Use `p/x variable` and squint at hex numbers like it's 1975.
-(We'll fix this eventually with serial output in chapter 4, but for now, embrace the old ways.)
-> - **Your call stack is adorably tiny.** Run `bt` and you'll see exactly two frames: `kernel_main` ← `long_mode_start`.
-That's it.
-That's your entire kernel so far.
-> - **Format specifiers are your friends:** `p/x` for hex (addresses, magic numbers), `p/t` for binary (flags, bitmasks), `p/d` for decimal (counts).
 >
 > **Essential commands (the cheat sheet):**
 >